Moduli problems for operadic algebras: Introduction

 satisfying a natural analogue of the Schlessinger conditions (see Section \ref{sec:fmps} for more details).
 We denote the $\infty$-category of such functors by $\cat{FMP}_{\PP}$.
 When $\PP$ is a Koszul binary quadratic operad, we prove that such $\PP$-algebraic formal moduli problems can be classified by algebras over its Koszul dual operad: \begin{theorem} Let $k$ be a field of characteristic zero and consider: \begin{itemize} \item a Koszul binary quadratic operad $\mathscr{P}$ in nonpositive cohomological degrees. \item its Koszul dual operad $\mathscr{P}^!$. \end{itemize} Then there is an equivalence of $\infty$-categories

 Here $T(F)$ denotes the \emph{tangent complex} of the formal moduli problem, as defined by Lurie \cite{DAGX} (see also Definition \ref{def:tangent}). \end{theorem} This recovers the aforementioned results of Lurie and Pridham, taking $\PP$ to be the commutative operad, whose Koszul dual is the Lie operad, or the associative operad.
 It also applies to many other Koszul dual pairs of algebraic operads (see Section \ref{sec:examples}).
+In fact, allusions to the role of Koszul duality in such a correspondence have appeared before, notably in \cite{KharkovtoMoscow}, \cite[Lecture 15]{kontsevichlecturenotes} and in \cite{pridham2013constructing}.
 For example, taking $\PP$ to be the permutative operad, whose Koszul dual is the pre-Lie operad \cite{ChaLiv}, we obtain a classification of permutative formal moduli problems in terms of pre-Lie algebras.
-Such pre-Lie algebras indeed appear naturally in the deformation theory of operadic algebras (see e.g.\ \cite{LodayVallette2012} for a textbook reference).
+Such pre-Lie algebras indeed appear naturally in the deformation theory of operadic algebras, see the work of Dotsenko, Shadrin and Vallette \cite{dotsenko2015pre} (in fact, this was the original motivation for the present paper).
 From the point of view of deformation theory, a Lie algebra underlies a pre-Lie algebra structure whenever the corresponding commutative formal moduli problem is the restriction of a permutative formal moduli problem.

 Our proof of Theorem \ref{thm:mainthmkoszul} will make little use of the Koszul property of $\mathscr{P}$: the Koszul property mainly serves to guarantee that the operad $\mathscr{P}$ admits a resolution with good properties.
 More precisely, we will deduce Theorem \ref{thm:mainthmkoszul} from a statement about algebras over the dual of the bar construction of an augmented dg-operad.
 In fact, it will be convenient to work in a slightly more general setting: \begin{enumerate}[label=(\alph*)] \item We work with \emph{coloured} dg-operads. \item Instead of taking dg-operads over the base field, we will consider operads which are augmented over a connective \emph{dg-algebra} or, in the coloured case, over a \emph{connective dg-category} $\base$ (here connective means that the cohomology groups are concentrated in nonpositive degrees).
-More precisely, we will consider coloured dg-operads $\mathscr{P}$ which fits into a retract diagram of operads
+More precisely, we will consider coloured dg-operads $\mathscr{P}$ which fit into a retract diagram of operads